symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Installation
 ************

 A catapult node can be composed of a different set of components depending on your needs.
-Catapult testnet nodes are currently distributed in two forms:
+Catapult test net nodes are currently distributed in two forms:

 * **Peer assembly**: The peer assembly verifies or discards the transactions, runs the consensus algorithm, creates new blocks, and propagates the changes through the network.